 A solar panel is really nothing more than a bunch of solar cells in a container of some kind.
 The first step to building diy solar panels is to obtain solar cells.

 A standard 3×6 inch solar cell generates half a volt and about 3.5 amps.
 Most people build diy solar panels that output 18 volts.
 To do this, you will need 36 cells per panel.
 Wired in series, this will provide about 18 volts and 3-4 amps of power in direct sunlight.

-The easiest place to get solar cells is eBay.
+The easiest place to get solar cells is Amazon.
 Do a search for “solar cells” and look through the results for an auction with good quality cells and enough cells for the number of panels you wish to build.

 Be careful of “grade B” or other lesser quality cells.
 These cells typically have broken corners, blemishes or other problems that keep them from being sold as good quality new cells.
 If you can find them cheap, these lesser quality cells can be a good deal, though they will generally produce less energy than good quality, whole cells.

 Cells are usually sold in lots of 36, 100 or 108.
 Stay away from 100 cell lots if you are going to be building the typical 36 volt panel.
 A set of 108 cells will be enough to make 3 standard 36 cell panels.
 I also recommend buying cells that are already tabbed.
 “Tabs” are the thin pieces of metal attached to the cell for wiring them together.
 Buying pre-tabbed cells will make the wiring much easier.
 It is worth paying a little extra to get pre-tabbed cells.